helemanc/PartyNAO/README.md

 This simulates the concept of live performance, which we think can excite the spectator, because it is unpredictable.
 ## Context
 This project is part of the *NAO Planning Competition - 2019*, a competition with the aim of mixing AI with creativity.

 **Objective**

 Deploying an algorithm to generate transitions between different positions.

 Create a choreography for the NAO robot so that is:
-- fully automatically using AI techniques
+- fully automated using AI techniques
 - suitable for the song that is selected **randomly**

 **Learning Outcomes**